Health Effects of Chlorine in Drinking Water

 About

-Disinfection By-products (DBPs), also known as Trihalomethanes.
-The
+By-products (DBPs), also known as Trihalomethanes.
+The Environmental Protection

-Environmental Protection Agency lowered the Maximum Contaminant Level for
+Agency lowered the Maximum Contaminant Level for Disinfection By-products but

-Disinfection By-products but it will be years before the new standard goes into
+it will be years before the new standard goes into effect.

-his book, Coronaries/Cholesterol/Chlorine, Joseph M. Price, MD presents
+book, Coronaries/Cholesterol/Chlorine, Joseph M. Price, MD presents startling

-causative agents of arteriosclerosis and its inevitable result, the heart attack
+arteriosclerosis and its inevitable result, the heart attack or stroke."

-or stroke."
-These Trihalomethanes are created when the chlorine that is added to
+These Trihalomethanes are created when the chlorine that is added to the

 chemicals from agricultural runoff.